 Our faculty and staff reflect our dedication to the intellectual and spiritual needs of our students.
 Grounded in our faith, we seek to model servant leadership and encourage students to expect excellence of themselves while serving the needs of others.
-We are ready to assist you in your academic growth.
-Moreover, we are ready to serve as mentors and resources as you transition from students to industry leaders.
+We are ready to assist you in your academic growth and prepare you for further studies in graduate and professional schools.
+Moreover, we are here to serve as mentors and resources as you transition into careers in ministry, business, health care, education, mental health, and other industries.

-Adrian Hinkle, Ph.D.
-Vice President of Academic Affairs
+Wesley C. Lee, Ph.D.
+Vice President of Academic Affairs (Interim)